 Xi spat with Trudeau lays bare China's frayed ties with Canada

-Footage recorded by reporters at the Bali conclave for world leaders on Wednesday showed Xi upbraiding Trudeau after details of a discussion between the two leaders were leaked to the media.
+Video recorded by reporters at the Bali summit for world leaders on Wednesday showed Xi appearing to upbraid Trudeau after details of talks between the two leaders were leaked to the media.

 Trudeau had on Tuesday raised with Xi the issue of what he called Chinese "interference" with Canadian citizens after Ottawa in recent weeks accused Beijing of meddling with its democratic and judicial systems.

-In the one-minute video clip recorded on the sidelines of the Indonesian summit, Xi tells Trudeau through an interpreter: "Everything we discussed has been leaked to the papers.
+In the one-minute clip captured on the sidelines of the Indonesian summit, Xi tells Trudeau through an interpreter: "Everything we discussed has been leaked to the papers.
 That is not appropriate."

-Speaking evenly and wearing a slight smile, Xi says: "And that's not the way (our discussion) was conducted, was it?
+He adds: "And that's not the way (our discussion) was conducted, was it?"

+China's foreign ministry on Thursday sought to play down the footage, saying it showed a "normal" conversation between the two leaders and "should not be interpreted as Xi Jinping criticising or blaming anyone".

+"The reasons for the difficulties in China-Canada relations in recent years are very clear," spokeswoman Mao Ning said at a regular press briefing.

-"If there is sincerity, we can have conversations based on an attitude of mutual respect.
-Otherwise, the results will be unpredictable," he adds, looking directly at Trudeau.
+In the footage, Xi tells Trudeau: "If there is sincerity, we can have conversations based on an attitude of mutual respect.
+If not, the results will be unpredictable."

-Xi then appears to try to walk past Trudeau, but the Canadian leader replies: "In Canada, we believe in free, open and frank dialogue, and that is what we will continue to have.
+Xi then appears to try to walk past the Canadian leader, who replies: "In Canada, we believe in free, open and frank dialogue, and that is what we will continue to have.

-"We will continue to look to work constructively together, but there will be things we disagree on," he tells Xi.
+"We will continue to look to work constructively together, but there will be things we disagree on."

-Raising his hands, Xi cuts him off, saying bluntly: "Create the conditions.
+Raising his hands, Xi cuts him off, saying: "Create the conditions.
 Create the conditions."

 He then broadens his smile, barely looking at Trudeau as he shakes his hand and leaves his counterpart to make his way out of the room.